 The J-1 alien physician visa sponsored by ECFMG is the preferred visa status for foreign national trainees in all UMN graduate medical education programs; therefore, the Department of Orthopedic Surgery Residency program sponsors only J-1 visas.
 We do not sponsor H-1B visas.
 More information on the J-1 visa can be found on the UMN-GME webpage.

 Dates & Deadlines

 You can continue to complete or update your application to us through November 1, 2020.
 After this date no further updates or new applications will be accepted.
-You will know the status of your application around December 1, 2020.
+You will know the status of your application on November 23.
 After a review of all applicants, a limited number of candidates will virtually interview with our program director on January 25 or 27, 2021, or February 1, 2021.
 Virtual faculty panel interviews will take place between January 25 - February 5, 2021.
 Candidates will be required to interview for two hours on one date during that two week span.

 Applicant matched and unmatched information will be posted to the NRMP website at a date and time to be determined.